ucla/ucla-wp-components-lib/src/docs/06-icons/01-icons.md

 ### **Please Note**
 1. Extra styling with or without divs are added to better depict white icons
-1. SGV Icons: Extra div with background and display styling IS NOT REQUIRED for usage
+1. SVG Icons: Extra div with background and display styling IS NOT REQUIRED for usage
 1. IMG Icons: Extra styling attribute IS NOT required for usage

 ## Denotive Icons